 9. Bealsewood Bench Replacement

-The Pc discussed the proposed new bench.
+The PC discussed the proposed new bench.
 Vicky Keller the WBC Ranger has chosen this.
-She has the funding to go ahead. (this was circulated prior to the meeting)
+She has the funding to purchase the Aubrey bench ahead. (this was circulated prior to the meeting)

 It was resolved to go ahead with the chosen design.
 Action Jill Trout to confirm